- Diversity, Equity, and Inclusion

 - Statement of Purpose

-- GRE scores.
-ALL applicants are required to submit GRE scores (scores must be officially submitted by ETS, photocopies are not acceptable)
+- TOEFL/IELTS scores.
+ALL international applicants are required to submit a either TOEFL or IELTS (TOEFL scores must be officially submitted by ETS, photocopies are not acceptable).

 - Official Transcripts: one from each university you have attended.
 Each transcript must be translated into English and must be an official document from your university - photocopies are not acceptable.